 Paris, April 1963

 Release Date: December 5, 1963

 Director: Stanley Donen

 Referred to as “the best Hitchcock movie that Hitchcock never made”, Charade is a well-made blend of espionage thriller, screwball comedy, romance, and whodunit mystery.
 It was one of Cary Grant’s final movies before his retirement after Walk, Don’t Run in 1966.

 In the film, Grant plays the well-suited hero or foil (depending on the scene) to Audrey Hepburn’s character, a housewife who is gradually learning the layered criminal truth about her recently deceased husband.
-Grant, although 59 years old when the film was made, is convincing as an action hero, spending most of the final third of the film running, jumping, and shooting.
+Although he was 59 years old when the film was made, Grant makes a convincing action hero, spending most of the final third of the film running, jumping, and shooting.